This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 Minutes to Check in and Minutes to Vote are critical values for which you should supply

 realistic values.
-It would be very worthwhile to take some sample times if you are able to do so prior to an
+It is very worthwhile to take some sample times if you are able to do so prior to an

 election, once the ballot is known.
 If you are able to research and document your own check-in and voting times,